javacook/proxifier/README.md

 Things can quickly get dangerous when a new property is added for instance to the class
 <code>hund</code>.
 Not seldom, you forget to update the mapping code at all locations
-where this new property had has actually to be mapped,too (what leads to common errors like missing data, NullPointerExceptions, etc.)
+where this new property had has actually to be mapped,too (what leads to common errors like missing data, NullPointerExceptions, etc.).

-This utility protects you in so far as it can for example throw an exception when a new property was added **without** mapping it.
+This utility protects you in so far as it can throw an exception when a new property was added **without** mapping it.
 This can be achieved by a simple
 modification: